 Some people adore the combination of chocolate and peanut butter, all the time.
 I'm not one of them.
 I only like it sometimes, when I'm in the right mood for it.
-But once I'm in the mood for chocolate peanut butter, I devour it!
+But once I'm in the mood for chocolate peanut butter, like these chocolate peanut butter bites, I devour it!

 I've been known to eat several of these instead of eating a meal when I'm busy, and I don't feel guilty thanks to all the oatmeal and flax meal, which provide lots of fiber, and the peanut butter, which provides protein.
 Sometimes I find that I can taste the flax meal in these.
 That doesn't bother me, but if it bothers you, you can use more oatmeal and less flax meal.
 You can also try adding more honey or chocolate chips.

 Like this recipe?
 Rate it and leave a comment below!

 In the past:

 These delicious chocolate peanut butter bites are loaded with fiber from the oats and flaxseed meal.
 Peanut butter provides protein, and chocolate provides decadence.
 A perfect nutritious and satisfying snack!

 - 3 tablespoons honey (63 grams) (can use up to 1/3 cup or 5 1/3 tablespoons)

 - 1 cup + 2 tablespoons oats (90 grams) (I prefer quick oats here)

 - 6 tablespoons flaxseed meal (42 grams) (substitute entirely with oats if desired)

 - extra oats, almonds, or crushed peanuts for coating (100% optional - I never do it)